pomdtr/tweety/README.md

 You can also install the extension manually by downloading the latest release from the [releases page](https://github.com/pomdtr/tweety/releases) and extracting it to a directory of your choice.

-In addition to running the `tweety install manifest` command, you will also need to install the extension assets manually.
+In addition to running the `tweety install manifest` command, you'll need to install the extension assets manually.

 Each binary embed the chrome extension assets, and you can extract them using: